Fulwell 73: Name

-The name Fulwell 73 is a homage to Sunderland A.F.C.
-(The "Fulwell End" was the name of a stand at Roker Park and "73" is a reference to the 1973 FA Cup Final, the last time Sunderland won a major trophy).
-Leo Pearlman, Gabe Turner, and Ben Turner are all Sunderland A.F.C. supporters.
-Ben Winston, however, supports Arsenal FC.
+The name Fulwell 73 is a homage to Sunderland (The "Fulwell End" was the name of a stand at Roker Park and "73" is a reference to the 1973 FA Cup Final, the last time Sunderland won a major trophy).
+Leo Pearlman, Gabe Turner, and Ben Turner are all Sunderland supporters.
+Ben Winston, however, supports Arsenal.

 In the summer of 2017, Fulwell 73 announced their plans to buy Sunderland from chairman Ellis Short, but in a statement to fanzine A Love Supreme on 21 June 2017, they withdrew their interest, citing the demands of the business.
 In 2018, Fulwell 73 produced the Netflix documentary series Sunderland 'Til I Die.

 In November 2024, it was announced that Fulwell 73 would merge with SpringHill Company with Leo Pearlman and Maverick Carter as co-CEOs of the merged company.
-The merger was finalized on February 2025, with both companies placed under the Fulwell Entertainment umbrella.
+The merger was finalized in February 2025, with both companies placed under the Fulwell Entertainment umbrella.